KarolDuracz/scratchpad/bootloader_x86/tianocore EDK2/demo12 - GOP again/README.md

 ![dump](https://github.com/KarolDuracz/scratchpad/blob/main/bootloader_x86/tianocore%20EDK2/demo12%20-%20GOP%20again/test4.png?raw=true)

-And at the end he is waiting to press the key to go to Shell or fall into Deadloopcpu, i.e. a loop infinite for safety
+And at the end it is waiting to press the key to go to Shell or fall into DeadloopCpu, i.e. a loop infinite for safety

 ![dump](https://github.com/KarolDuracz/scratchpad/blob/main/bootloader_x86/tianocore%20EDK2/demo12%20-%20GOP%20again/test5.png?raw=true)